Mateuszd6/VS-code-paragraph-word-jump/README.md

-# Hungry Movement for VS Code
+# Hungry Paragraph/Word movement for VS Code
 This is my simple extension which allows for quick code navigation.
-Since VS code does not support block movement I wanted to add those ("forward-paragraph" in Emacs or square brackets in Vim).
+Since VS code does not support paragraph movement I wanted to add those ("forward-paragraph" in Emacs or square brackets in Vim).
 However, I've found that some editors jump much further than others (examples below).
 Hence, paragraph jump is available in two options; hungry and normal.
 You can choose whichever you like.
 For the same